 We’re so excited you’re interested in our program!
 However, we understand that’s not always enough to get the ball rolling.

-That said, here is some information and advice we think you might find useful for convincing your supervisor or HR manager to sponsor your professional development.
+Here is some information and guidance you might find useful for when making your case to your employer to sponsor your professional development.

 Reinforce your commitment